 Get Started with the B2C Commerce API

-The API enables developers to build a wide range of applications: from full storefronts to custom merchant tools to augment Business Manager.
-For all B2C Commerce customers, the API is available at no extra cost.
+By using SCAPI, you can build a wide range of applications: from full storefronts to custom merchant tools to add to Business Manager.
+To learn how SCAPI fits into the B2C Commerce stack, see Composable Storefront and SCAPI.
+For B2C Commerce customers, the API is available at no extra cost.

 Let’s compare the two API groups side by side: